hashicorp/terraform-provider-hcp/docs/guides/multi-project-migration-guide.md

 HCP now supports multiple projects.
 You may migrate your HCP Terraform configuration in the following ways.

 -> **Note:** Resources cannot be moved to new projects.
 Changing a resource's project will force its recreation.
-When updating existing resources, ensure they match their current project ID.
+Before creating additional projects, we recommend configuring the current sole project as the provider's default project to ensure no recreation occurs.

 ## 1. Default to oldest project (no change required)